Piracy in the Atlantic World: Trials

 Rather than civil courts, pirate trials were overseen by the Court of Admiralty.
 The Court of Admiralty "held mass trials" with "large numbers of pirates at one time" as demonstrations to those interested in taking on a pirate's life.
 The trial transcripts were frequently published and confessions by those who were to be executed were "very popular."
 The publication of the trials was intended "to inform, enlighten, and entertain the reading public" as well as "make a profit for the book sellers."
 Reprints of trials were a common occurrence in order to gain political strength.
 Though the trials took place in English, they were transcribed in Latin as a way to further remove the public from the transcription's truth and to use it as propaganda.
 Much of these pamphlets felt repetitive in nature as many of the statements and arguments were the same, just with different names.
-Trials were also a place of humor, as Job Bayley, who was facing execution for being a pirate, stated that he had not stopped for the government vessels because he had feared the ships were pirates.
+Trials were also a place of humour, as Job Bayley, who was facing execution for being a pirate, stated that he had not stopped for the government vessels because he had feared the ships were pirates.